pvcraven/2017_web_security/source/xss/xss.rst

 * Reflective xss is stored in a link embedded in the website that the user has to click on to activate. [xss-attacks]_

+* XSS attacks have been around since the start of the web, first becoming a problem when JavaScript langauage was introduced to the web application world.
+[Grossman]_

+* One of the earliest XSS worms was known as "Samy", which was a small code that a 19 put in his MySpace profile to add anyone who viewed his profile as a friend.
+  But it also added the code invisible to everyone who viewed it, and quickly multiplied exponentially, adding just over one million friend requests within 24 hours before MySpace took the website down.

 What Can Be Done to Prevent XSS through Web Security
 ----------------------------------------------------